frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 `string` and `integer` field types `MAY` include a `categories` property to indicate that the field contains categorical data, and the field `MAY` be loaded as a categorical data type if supported by the implementation.
 The `categories` property `MUST` be an array of values or an array of objects that define the levels of the categorical.

-When the `categories` property is an array of values, the values `MUST` be unique and `MUST` match logical values of the field.
+When the `categories` property is an array of values, the values `MUST` be logical values that define the possible levels of the categorical.
+These values `MUST` be unique within the `categories` definition.
 For example:

 ```json
 {